 Obviously there's a lot more, this is just to get you started...

 As the sounds of the riverboat start to blend into the background, your senses slowly, but surely, tune into the jungle.
 Keep an eye out for signs of life within the mangrove thickets and tropical foliage bordering the narrow waterway.
 As the boat's engine idles, and then switches off completely, you realise you're not alone.
-There, on one of the small wooden feeding platforms hidden on the riverbank, is an orangutan: mesmerising and close.
-This is why you've travelled such a long way to get to Kalimantan.
-Tanjung Puting National Park is the place to see wild orangutans.
+There, on one of the small wooden feeding platforms hidden on the riverbank, is an orangutan, mesmerising and close.
+This is why you've travelled such a long way: Tanjung Puting National Park is the place to see wild orangutans in Kalimantan.
 Although nothing is guaranteed, journeying deep into the jungle in the company of an expert local wildlife guide stacks the odds firmly in your favour.

-For a truly wild experience of Tanjung Puting National Park, you can’t beat a one- or two-night stay aboard a traditional klotok houseboat.
-These converted river barges, with their distinctive ‘klok toc’ engine noises, are a far cry from luxury cruising, but there's something about floating through the jungle that naturally adds an extra air of adventure and romance.
+To experience the wild edge of Tanjung Puting National Park, you can’t beat a one- or two-night stay aboard a traditional klotok houseboat.
+These converted river barges, with their distinctive ‘klok toc’ engine noises, are a far cry from luxury cruising, but there's something about floating through the jungle that naturally adds an extra air of adventure.
 Once on board, there’s nothing to distract you from immersion in the sights and sounds of Kalimantan’s extraordinary landscape.
-This is one of our favourite ways to start a trip to Indonesia, especially if you're looking to recover and relax after a lengthy transfer.
+This is one of our favourite ways to start a trip to Indonesia, especially if you're looking to recover and relax after a lengthy journey.
 Sleeping out on deck, listening to the riverside frog chorus under a blanket of stars, is quite something.